 Some field service apps use a pricing model based on the number of jobs per month rather than the number of users.
 Depending on how many jobs you currently manage per month and your anticipated growth, this pricing model may be more suitable for your business.

 Most businesses rely on a suite of different apps/software to manage various business functions.
 Make sure the field service software you choose is compatible/integrated with other software/tools your business is using or may want to use in the future.
-For example, field employees may wish to visualize the work orders on their mobile app.
-You may want to integrate with other management solutions and business software.
+For example, office crew or office workers may wish to visualize the work orders on their mobile app.
+You can integrate with other management solutions, marketing tools, or any business software.

 Let’s get real, price matters even if the software is sure to save you more than you are paying for it.
-The key is to find a software solution that suits your current needs/budget, but can also accommodate your growth so that you don’t have to switch platforms in the future.
-There are many affordable monthly plans available – take some time to compare their value propositions and examine whether their features are a good fit for your business needs.
+The key is to find affordable technology solutions that suits your current needs/budget, but can also accommodate your growth so that you don’t have to switch to field service management platforms in the future.
+There are many affordable monthly plans available – take some time to compare their value propositions and examine whether their industry-specific features are a good fit for your business needs.

 Which Field Service Management Apps Are the Best?